LivePersonInc/developer-center/pages/documents/ConversationalAI/ThirdPartyBots/CustomIntegration.md

 ### Change Time To Response of Conversation

 Change the TTR of a conversation based on the **action** value in the response object.
 LivePerson uses 4 different types of priorities: "URGENT", “NORMAL”, “PRIORITIZED”, “CUSTOM”.
 Only the “CUSTOM” can set a value progrmatically.
 The unit of the value is seconds.
-The other three values ("URGENT" for example) are defined in LiveEngage's Agent Workspace.
+The other three values ("URGENT" for example) are defined in Conversational Cloud's Agent Workspace.
 These values determine how much time, in seconds, a conversation can wait in queue before it is deemed "overdue".
 For example, if the `ttrtype` is set to "CUSTOM" and the `value` is set to "120", the conversation will be considred "overdue" if it has waited in the queue for an agent response for more than 120 seconds.

 Below is an example of an payload, which changes the TTR: